Frequently Asked Questions

 Health and Nutrition

-Can I rely solely on the PLI for healthy eating?
+Can I rely solely on your scores for healthy eating?

 Are there any ultra-processed foods that can be part of a healthy diet?